 It’s worth knowing that Megabus provides Megatrains as well as Megabuses.
 Sadly the wonderful travel hack of catching the Megatrain from Birmingham New Street to Edinburgh for pennies is no more, as this was a favourite overnighter of ours.
 Instead, Megabus is now partnered with East Midlands trains, offering routes from London via East Midlands Parkway and onwards to the North East and Yorkshire via connecting bus services.

-Be aware that some bus companies only accept either Travelcards (London) or Travelcards/exact change.
+Be aware that some bus companies only accept either Travelcards or the use of a contactless debit card (London) or Travelcards/exact change.
 Check this before you board.
 Many local buses offer cheap day tickets (called Daysavers in the West Midlands), where you can travel all day on the network for a flat fee.
 Some travelcards need to be bought before you board (London) while others can be purchased from the bus driver.
 This will just be a normal ticket, so have a pocket to hand to stow it away safely, lest it be a crumpled scrap within an hour.

 Other public transport options